 'Distance is the only problem,' Lykos signed, hovering next to Thais like a concerned shadow.
 'It is a vital part of us being able to adjust our shaping, to save our magic so we will have enough for the whole way.
 We are rested, we have eaten and there are no obstacles in our way to land.
 I think we shall make it without too much trouble.'

 <That's all well and good, but aren't you lot forgetting something?> Vita said, and Glaw hurried to translate for Dylis. <What do we do with him?> Vita sent a fierce glare Nikon's way.

 <He needs to go before the Senate, > Thais signed, Lykos nodding behind her. <He should be given a trial like any other person suspected of a crime.>

 <Suspected?> Vita spat on the deck.

-<My brother gave him that chance and he wasted it.> Vita threw her hands up and turned around, in a manner Glaw knew well enough as 'I'm surrounded by idiots!'. <Fine!
+<My brother gave him that chance and he wasted it.> Vita threw her hands up and turned around, in a manner that signaled 'I'm surrounded by idiots!'. <Fine!
 If you wish to risk our lives on a fair trial for a traitor I'll make sure he gets back home still breathing.
 I'm not promising more than that.>